datacommonsorg/import/docs/counters.md

 **Description:** External ID reference could not be resolved.

-**Suffix Description:** External ID reference could not be resolved.
+**Suffix Description:** Property for which the ID could not be resolved.

 ### Suggested User Actions